calyxir/calyx/docs/tools/fud.md

 # FUD: The FuTIL Driver

-This is the FuTIL driver.
-It is a tool that automates the process of calling FuTIL frontends, the FuTIL compiler, and any backends that may be needed to simulate/execute a destination stage.

 Working with FuTIL involves a lot of command-line tools.
 For example, an incomplete yet daunting list of CLI tools used by FuTIL is: